info-sharing-environment/strategic-implementation-plan/README.md

-strategic-implementation-plan
+Strategic Implementation Plan
 =============================

-This is the implementation plan for the National Strategy for Information Sharing and Safeguarding
+This is the implementation plan for the National Strategy for Information Sharing and Safeguarding.